Lady Diana Legge1

 Reverend John Lomax Gibbs was born on 28 March 1832.1 He was the son of George Henry Gibbs and Caroline Crawley.1 He married Isabel Marianne Bright, daughter of Robert Bright and Caroline Tyndall, on 3 January 1860.1 He died on 12 January 1914 at age 81.1

-Reverend John Lomax Gibbs graduated from Master of Arts (M.A.).1 He was the Vicar between 1864 and 1874 at Clifton Hampden, Oxfordshire, England.1 He was the Vicar between 1878 and 1885 at Exwick, Devon, England.1 He was the Rector between 1885 and 1897 at Clyst St. George, Devon, England.1 He lived at Speen House, Newbury, Berkshire, England.1
+He graduated with a Master of Arts (M.A.)1 He was the Vicar between 1864 and 1874 at Clifton Hampden, Oxfordshire, EnglandG.1 He was the Vicar between 1878 and 1885 at Exwick, Devon, EnglandG.1 He was the Rector between 1885 and 1897 at Clyst St. George, Devon, EnglandG.1 He lived at Speen House, Newbury, Berkshire, EnglandG.1

 Children of Reverend John Lomax Gibbs and Isabel Marianne Bright